scottzach1/Project-Beans/project_requirement/project-requirement.md

   a group, brainstorm or discuss any health and safety risks that might be applicable to the location.
 It is important to note that mental health is also a vital consideration.
-Once these risks have been assessed, both the likelihood and what mitigation cawhat is continuous integration and continuous deliveryn / will be undertaken to reduce the risks.
+Once these risks have been assessed, mitigation strategies can be developed to minimize the impact of these risks.
 If any individual has concerns conflicting with the team about any offsite locations, then they can either express their stance with the team, or discretely raise the concern with the course coordinator / health and safety officer.
 Any industrial locations must require an induction, whether this is